top of page

 Feist Wines

 Susan Feist moved from the Bay Area to the Sierra Foothills nearly 20 years ago and has been making quality wine since.
-Her tasting room a block off of Main Street has also become the epicenter of the Sutter Creek music scene.
+Her tasting room in the tiny, historic Drytown (a curve in Highway 49 halfway between Plymouth and Sutter Creek) has also become an epicenter of the Amador music scene.
 Big time artists and delicious food offerings pair perfectly with Susan’s wines.

 Le Mulet Rouge

 A warm and delightful room in a very old building (or at least a very old wall) is the setting for the tasting of these amazing and up-and-coming wines from Tracy and Randy Hart.
-The Harts bought a vineyard in Fiddletown (an AVA just southeast of the Shenandoah Valley) in 2014 and have been making outstanding, hand-crafted wines since.
-The Viognier is our Foothills Wino Viognier of the Year.
-Our watchful eye is firmly planted on this winery.
+The Harts bought a vineyard in Fiddletown (an AVA just southeast of the Shenandoah Valley) in 2014 and have been making hand-crafted wines since.
+The flavored sparkling wines may not be to our personal taste (maybe they are yours!), but the rest of the wines are excellent.

 Thurs-Mon 11:00-6:00